About Monzo Business

 Tide offer the majority of the account features within their Free account package, and charge set fees for key account functions.

-With the debit card, payments are free across all tiers.
+- With the debit card, payments are free across all tiers.

-£1 per ATM withdrawal – across all account tiers.
+- £1 per ATM withdrawal – across all account tiers.

 Cost-wise, its Monzo all of the way.
 Their premium package is cheaper, and they have no fees on any of their tiers for bank transfers within the UK, whereas Tide charge £0.20 per transfer.

 - Integrate accounting software: Tide facilitate the automatic connection of your accounting software to your Tide account.
 Packages supported include Xero, Sage and Quickbooks.

 - Computer & App Access: Tide accounts are accessible from both your computer and smartphone app.

 - Invoice Management: Tide provide invoice management functions, such as the invoice assistance tool.
 The Tide app can automatically send reminders for invoices that are due, saving valuable time.

 - Expenses: You can match expense receipts to your bank statements automatically simply by uploading images.

 - Notiifcations: Stay informed of any account activity in real time with instant notifications.

 - Debit Cards: Get debit cards for your staff for their expenses.
 These cost £5 per card on the Free account.
 One card is given free on the Tide Plus tier, and you get 3 cards free with Tide Cashback.

 - Company Formation: If you don’t have your business incorporated yet, then Tide will form your Limited company for you, and set it up with your Tide account.

 Tide are completely focused on business customers.
 As such, their entire suite of features is completely built for businesses.
 Monzo on the other hand, have built their banking features for their far larger consumer business and re-factored them for businesses.
 Tide simply have the better business related feature-set, so they take this round.

-Monzo are a fully licensed UK bank, and as such, customer deposits are protected up to a maximum of £85,000 per customer under the UK’s Financial Services Compensation Scheme FSCS).
+Monzo are a fully licensed UK bank and as such, customer deposits are protected under the Financial Services Compensation Scheme (FSCS) up to a maximum of £85,000 per customer.

-Tide vs Monzo Business – International Business/Other Currencies:
+Monzo Business vs Tide Business – International